agormp/phylotreelib/README.md

 Similarly terms like above/below and upper/lower are based on the same perceived orientation of the tree.

 However, for reasons clear only to computer scientists, in many programming libraries and APIs, trees are often treated as rooted at the top, and the same concept is referred to as **height**.
 I am in the process of changing the phylotreelib names and documentation to follow that standard practice.
-The deprecated depth-names will stay functional for one major release cycle after changing them (in the upcoming phylotreelib version 2.0).
+The deprecated depth-names will stay functional for one major release cycle after changing them (for the duration of version 2).

----

-## Quick start

 ### Construct a tree from a Newick string, print tabular representation